krimlon/CheatSheets/Automation_Explained/Automation_Tools.md

 ## Rundeck
 Rundeck is an open-source automation tool for running tasks and workflows.
 It allows you to automate tasks such as software installation, configuration, and management of servers, networks, and cloud environments.
 Rundeck provides a web-based interface for running and scheduling tasks, and it can be integrated with other tools such as Ansible and Puppet to provide a complete automation solution.

+## Packer
+Packer is a tool for creating machine and container images for multiple platforms from a single source configuration.
+It is written in Go and works by automatically installing software, running provisioning scripts, and configuring the system according to a set of templates and build instructions.
+Packer can be used to create images for virtual machines, cloud providers, and containers.
+This makes it a great solution for automating the creation and management of infrastructure, whether it is for development, testing, or production environments.
+With Packer, you can define your infrastructure as code, and version and automate the creation of your images.
+This makes it easy to replicate and maintain your infrastructure, and also to rollback to previous versions if needed.